nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 As i´m not the only one that thinks about this stuff, there are already some very interesting open source projects that aim to automatize crypto trading.

+UPDATE DIC 2020: There is now a [new post comparing all of the open source crypto trading bots available](https://nkmakes.github.io/2020/10/18/crypto-trading-bot-open-source-comparison/)

-***WARNING: This document has no intention of persuade nobody to invest money in anything.
+*** WARNING: This document has no intention of persuade nobody to invest money in anything.
 It's just a informative about how running a program already available.
-I am not responsible in any way for any money you invest, only your hability creating algorithms is. ****
+I am not responsible in any way for any money you invest, only your ability creating algorithms is. ***

 ## About open source crypto trading bots